Best Tips On How To Make Money While Travelling

-So, if you love languages and teaching, many platforms offer a wonderful opportunity for a location independent job.
-The most prominent of these include iTalki, Thinkific, Verbling, etc.
+If you love languages and teaching, many platforms provide a wonderful opportunity for a location independent job.
+The most prominent of these where you can offer your services include iTalki, Thinkific, Verbling, etc.

-You need: a laptop, Skype (or another video chat program), good connection and headphones/mike.
-And your teaching skills, of course!
+You need: a laptop, a video chat program, good connection and headphones/mike.
+And your teaching skills, of course.

 3. Work as a freelance translator

-If you prefer to use your language skills as a translator (or need some extra income while teaching), you can do this online.
-Freelance translators can work from anywhere (remember the hammock) as long as they have a wi-fi connection.
-Translation jobs vary widely - from websites, to product manuals, books, or even documentation.
+If you prefer to use your language skills as a translator (or need some extra income), you can do this online.
+Freelance translators can work from anywhere as long as they have a Wi-Fi connection.
+Translation jobs vary widely - from websites, to product manuals, books, documentation.

-Popular websites for freelance jobs (not only in translation) include: Upwork, Fiverr, CLoudPeep, and many others.
+Popular websites for freelance jobs (not only in translation) include: Upwork, Fiverr, CLoudPeep.

 4. Become a diplomat

-Multilingual people who work in Foreign service also enjoy the opportunity of working while traveling.
+Multilinguals in Foreign service also enjoy the opportunity of working while traveling.
 If you find being part of the political, economic, and social relations with another country exciting, this job is for you.
-Diplomats are usually highly educated people, you also need to be tactful and skillful in dealing with delicate situations.
+Diplomats are usually highly educated people, and you also need to be tactful and skillful in dealing with delicate situations.

-You need: Most diplomats have degrees (bachelor's, master's) or even doctorates and they also take special tests.
-You can find some Foreign Service Officer Tests (FSOT) online and give them a try, even if just out of curiosity.
+You need: Most diplomats have degrees (Bachelor's, Master's) or even doctorates, and they also take special tests.
+You can find some Foreign Service Officer Tests (FSOT) online and give them a try.

 05. Work on a cruise ship

-I have a lot of friends who are musicians and have done this for a while (some still do).
-Working on a cruise ship seems like a dream come true.
-You do what you love (play music or sing or dance), people have fun and appreciate your performance.
-And you get paid.
+This travel job seems like a dream come true.
+You do what you love (play music, sing or dance), people have fun and appreciate your performance - and you get paid.

 On top of it all, your food, accommodation, transport and even insurance is covered.
 So you can actually save quite a lot of money.